 It is an educational process that works best for more people in more ways than ever.
 A goal with this kind of magnitude requires the brightest, most forward-thinking minds around.
 We have them here at IGA and they are making a difference in our programs and students lives.

-There are almost 20 instructors, all carefully chosen for their world-class teaching abilities and industry backgrounds.
+All of the instructors are carefully chosen for their world-class teaching abilities and industry backgrounds.
 IGA utilizes this group of instructors in your programs.
 They have more than 400 years of combined International Tour Managing and Tour Guiding experiences including motorcoach tours, railroad tours, cruise ship assignments, owning their own Tour Operating companies and Destination Management companies, teaching, industry speakers, published authors and photographers, as well as designing and marketing tours for major companies.
 They can offer insights that only come from years of working in the industry and your instructors clearly care about the student's needs and provide them with real travel experiences that engage, enrich and inspire.
 They are ALL graduates of the International Guide Academy and are actively working in the areas they instruct.
 They bring their domestic and international experiences to the classroom and are experts in their field.
 The core of your programs are to encourage you to develop your knowledge and skills through the guidance and leadership of the instructors and by the use of such sessions as actual motorcoach trips, group and individual problem solving, research techniques, individual student presentations, walking tours, airport visits, day trips, visits to the classroom by leaders in the industry, etc.

 Based on significant contributions to the International Guide Academy and the Travel and Tourism Industry, as well as 10 or more years of instructing at IGA, Connie Dineen, Sid Wilson, and Doug Paterson recently were named as "Senior Instructors".

 Connie Dineen, CTG, CITM graduated from both of the IGA programs and was first in her class in both certification programs.
-She has her M.A. and teaching experience as well as being a Tour Director in over 20 states, Washington D.C. and Canada, Belgium, Holland and Germany.
+She has her M.A. and teaching experience as well as being a Tour Director in over 20 states, Washington D.C. and Canada, Belgium, The Netherlands, Cuba, and Germany.
 She is a Fulbright exchange teacher with assignments in Europe.
-She has worked for Saga Holidays, Mayflower Tours, New Millennium Tours, Tour USA, Colorado Charters, Travel Organizers, Colorado Charter, Denver and Beyond, The Arrangers, and Operation Altitude.
+She has worked for Saga Holidays, Mayflower Tours, New Millennium Vacations and Tours, Tour USA, Colorado Charters, Travel Organizers, Colorado Charter, Denver and Beyond, The Arrangers, and Operation Altitude.
 Connie is a volunteer docent at the Molly Brown House in Denver and brings her years of experiences to the classroom.
 "I do not consider my career as a Tour Director merely a job.
 It can truly be said that Tour Directing is the frosting on the cake."

 Sid is President and owner of A Private Guide, Inc. since 1991.
 His company has over 150 different itineraries being offered and his company specializes in cultural and heritage tours, city and mountain sightseeing, skiing, hiking, horseback riding, river rafting, narrow-gauge railroads, high country festivals and more.
 The most popular tours provided are the City Highlights and the Foothills tours.